waleedmumtaz/waleedmumtaz/README.md

-# Hi there!
+# Hey there!
 I am Waleed 👋
 I am a Frontend Web Developer with a focus on React, Next.js, and Tailwind CSS.
 Currently trying out Svelte!